ammedmar/comch/doc/source/index.rst

 Motivation
 ----------

 Commutativity up-to-coherent-homotopies is a concept originated in algebraic topology.
 It has found modern uses in topological data analysis, motion planning, condensed matter physics and several other areas.
 An important challenge for the application of the mathematical ideas sourraounding this concept, which are often defined non-constructively, is to describe them in effective terms suitable for concrete computations.
-This package serves to bridge the gap between theoretical ideas and concrete applications, by implementing the structures needed to interact effectively with commutativity up-to-coherent-homotopies.
+This package serves to bridge the gap between theoretical ideas and concrete applications, by implementing structures effectively modeling commutativity up-to-coherent-homotopies.

 Mathematical overview